yehudamakarov/built-with-7/spec.md

     - OmniAuth
 - [x] Include nested resource show or index (URL e.g. users/2/recipes)
     - \\ URL: /users/2/days/9
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
+    - \\ can make a new task from a day of the week.
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
 - [ ] The application is pretty DRY